How Meditation Dissolves Anger, Frustration, & Stress

 Meditation & The Physiology Of Anger: Prefrontal Cortex

 Hacking Anger.
-Obviously, we are no longer cavemen.
+No longer are we cavemen.
 We have evolved.
-Other than being taller and less hairy, what is the biggest difference, the clearest dividing line between ancient and modern man?
-Easy.
-That would be our thought orchestrating, higher level thinking "prefrontal cortex."
+Other than being taller and less hairy, what's the biggest difference, the clearest dividing line between ancient man and modern man?
+The brain.
+And if we had to choose one region specifically, the clear winner would be our thought orchestrating, higher level thinking "prefrontal cortex."
+That's the biggest difference.

-We have always been taught that certain things can't be changed.
+We've always been taught that certain things can't be changed.
 You can't move a mountain.
 You can't drain the ocean.
-You can't grow in height after 30.
 You can't change your brain.

 But science has proven otherwise.
 You CAN change your brain... through the power of "Neuroplasticity!"
 If you want to be a smarter, happier, and healthier person, then finding a way to train the "Einstein-like" prefrontal cortex is critical.
-Luckily, meditation is evolution’s secret cheat code, the very best way to hack your brain into the future.
+Luckily, meditation is evolution’s secret cheat code, the very best way to catapult your brain into the future.
+One where anger is obsolete.

-A landmark 2005 study by Harvard neuroscientist Dr. Sara Lazar found that the prefrontal cortexes of meditators had an incredible amount of what scientist call "thickness," "folds," and overall "surface area."
+A landmark 2005 study by Harvard neuroscientist Dr. Sara Lazar found that meditators' prefrontal cortexes had an incredible amount of what scientist call "thickness," "folds," and overall "surface area."
 You know how pushups build up your chest, triceps, and shoulders?
 Meditation does the same for your brain.

 Evolving Beyond Anger.
 Moreover, the study found that the participants' measurables for higher level thinking, raw intelligence (IQ), emotional well-being, psychological balance, and happiness were off the charts.
 Kind of hard to be angry when so many things are going your way?
-The implications of this finding are immense, reaching far and wide.
+Above and beyond, the implications of this finding are immense, reaching far and wide.

 The Physiology Of Anger: Fight Or Flight Mode